Santa Fe community feeling 'solemn and shock' after shooting

 Students were overseen by law enforcement as they returned to this high school, as much for privacy as safety.

-Behind the counter of the Santa Fe feed store, owner Gregg Blackbird offered his view of the town's mood.
+Behind the counter of the Santa Fe feed store, owner Gregg Blackburn offered his view of the town's mood.
 "Solemn, shocked, we still don't know what to say."

 Congressman Randy Weber predicted Santa Fe will rebound from the second blow it's felt in less than a year.
 First, there was Harvey, but the killing of students and school personnel is a different kind of tragedy.